 - Most of the shops in the district operate between the hours of 6am-10am, Monday-Friday.
 If you arrive in the district after 10am, it’s really a waste of your time.
 You won’t get the full experience, so don’t bother.
 Just make time to go early in the morning.

-- Since you are arriving in the morning, there are a few coffee shops, and places you can grab a bite.
+- Since you are arriving in the morning, you can grab a bite at a few coffee shops and places.
 Do that, and walk around while you peruse through the district.
 There are a ton of hotels on 28th, and plenty offer coffee and breakfast as well.
 If you make your way over to 29th, there are also a lot more options.

 - We always recommend being an eco-friendly traveler.
 Be sure to bring a cloth bag, or tote if you are planning on making a purchase from the florists.